Posts Tagged ‘electronics’

 Sony PCM 7030 DAT repair

 We have several of these large, wonderful machines.
-It’s not often we need or want to get involved in DAT repair as generally they are not easy to service machines and many key transport parts are becoming unavailable.
+It’s not often we need or want to get involved in DAT machine repair as generally they are not easy to service machines and many key transport parts are becoming unavailable.
 The Sony 7030 DAT though has been designed with easy servicing in mind.
 There’s alot of room in these things and each section is clearly marked and separated into distinct boards much like Sony Broadcast video machines.

 These are timecode DAT machines and were once common in video post production houses and the more well funded recording studios.
 The problem with some of this well built kit though is exactly that it works too well and gets left on for long periods through it’s life and this can take a toll on certain components, especially electrolytic capacitors.
 Heat builds up in electronic circuits, especially in switch mode power supplies that larger broadcast items often use.
 Capacitors have a rated life at 85°C or 105°C at several thousand hours.
 With hotter environments, substandard parts and long operating hours these capacitors can soon outlive their original design life.

 Our 7030 DAT had started behaving oddly and at first the display would flash on and off after a short while powered on.
 Another machine would power up for 30 secs then just die.
 Before delving into the enormous service volumes it’s always worth replacing the Switch Mode Power Supplies (SMPS).
 These like many broadcast machines use supplies that are sometimes generic made by other companies and which can be bought at Farnell or RS.
-We did it the harder was and desoldered all the old capacitors in the power supply and replaced these with high quality low ESR Panasonic ones which should give us another 6000 hours of running time.
+We did it the harder way and desoldered all the old capacitors in the power supply and replaced these with high quality low ESR Panasonic ones which should give us another 6000 hours of running time.
 So far this machine has worked perfectly although you do need good soldering and desoldering technique on these boards.
 A powered air desoldering station is a good idea, much, much better than a hand solder pump.

 Video time base corrector self destructing mains socket

 We have several time base correctors and frame synchronisers at our disposal.
 One recent addition is a new old stock (NOS) CEL Tetra.
-This is an early 1990′s motion adaptive Standards Converter for PAL, SECAM, NTSC 3.58 and NTSC 4.43 systems.
-A very flexible unit with composite, Y/C (S-Video), umatic DUB High Band/Low Band and component inputs and outputs.
+This is an early 1990s motion adaptive Standards Converter for PAL, SECAM, NTSC 3.58 and NTSC 4.43 systems.
+A very flexible unit with composite, Y/C (S-Video), U-matic DUB High Band/Low Band and component inputs and outputs.

-Out unit still has it’s shipping caps over the BNC sockets and looks unused but after 5 minutes of power a cloud of white smoke billowed out of the cooling fan accompanied by a pungent smell.
-The Shaffner EMI mains filter had a nasty, sticky brown residue leaky out and all around the back of it.
+Out unit still has its shipping caps over the BNC sockets and looks unused but after 5 minutes of power a cloud of white smoke billowed out of the cooling fan accompanied by a pungent smell.
+The Shaffner EMI mains filter had a nasty, sticky brown residue leaking out and all around the back of it.
 This is the second TBC that I’ve had this happen to.
 I’d assumed these units get left on for long periods when used in broadcast applications which would hasten their demise.
 According to their website, the mean time between failures (MTBF) of their recent products is around 2,000,000 hours!
 Our CEL TBC doesn’t look like it’s done more than 30 minutes so maybe there’s been some dodgy electrolytic fluid in these units just like the motherboard capacitor problems between 2000 and 2003.

 Switch mode power supply (SMPSU) repair in For-a FA-310P time base corrector